Five days of flowers, sevillanas and free entry

 City Centre / Historic Centre

-Official competitionThe central plazas and main streets host some of the official competition crosses — which means more polish and more crowds, but also the most photographed installations.
+Official competitionThe central plazas and main streets host some of the official competition crosses: more polish, more crowds, and the most photographed installations.
 Good for seeing what the competition format produces at its most ambitious.
 Easy to reach from anywhere in the city.

 “The flowers don't last a week, but the neighbourhoods remember them all year.”